100 Notable alumni of

 Biography

 Richard Stanley is a South African filmmaker, known for his work in the horror genre.
-He began his career making short films and music videos, and subsequently directed the feature films Hardware and Dust Devil (1992), both of which are considered cult classics.
+He began his career making short films and music videos, and subsequently directed the feature films Hardware and Dust Devil (1992).
 He was the original director of The Island of Dr. Moreau (1996), but was fired early into principal photography due to creative differences, an episode recounted in the 2014 documentary Lost Soul: The Doomed Journey of Richard Stanley's Island of Dr. Moreau.
-In 2019, he returned to feature films after more than 20 years, directing the H. P. Lovecraft adaptation Color Out of Space.
+In 2019, he returned to feature films after more than twenty years, directing the H. P. Lovecraft adaptation Color Out of Space.

 11. Zindzi Mandela